Danger: Diabolik: Release

 Danger: Diaboliks release was highly anticipated in Italy, and this led to De Laurentiis threatening to sue producers of films whose titles were similar to his, such as Superargo Versus Diabolicus and Arriva Dorellik.
 Danger: Diabolik was submitted to the Italian Board of Censors in December 1967 and, after five brief cuts were made to the film, it was released in Italy on 24 January 1968.
-The film was described by film historian Roberto Curti as a "financial disappointment for De Laurentiis" with a gross of slightly more than 265 million lire.
+The film was described by film historian Roberto Curti as a "financial disappointment for De Laurentiis".
+It grossed 265 million Italian lire between January and July 1968 with a total of 715 million lire by the end of its theatrical run.
 It opened in Paris in April 1968 under the title Danger Diabolik.

 In the United States, Danger: Diabolik was first released in August 1968, and opened in New York in December that year.
 The film played in major cinemas during its first run, initially on a double bill with 5 Card Stud, followed by later showings that paired it with either its sister production Barbarella or other Paramount films, including Rosemary's Baby, Riot and Waterhole #3; although primarily considered to be a supporting feature by Paramount, in some areas of the country it was promoted to A-movie status due to positive word of mouth.
 As bookings decreased, it was relegated to supporting exploitation films at grindhouses and drive-ins, such as The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies and Blood Rites, before falling into obscurity.
 In the United Kingdom, Danger: Diaboliks release was delayed until 19 January 1969 and was shown in a version that was reportedly cut by 17 minutes compared to the original prints.
 Paramount's English-language trailers for the film were narrated by Telly Savalas, who would later star in Bava's Lisa and the Devil.